 Loop: Repeats code until you reach the goal.
 After adding a loop to the line, every new block that will be tapped will be placed after the loop.
 To add an instruction to the loop, students need to drag it into the loop block.

-The goal of every level is to program a block sequence that will take the monkey to the treasure chest and collect all the bananas.
+The goal of every challenge is to program a block sequence that will take the monkey to the treasure chest and collect all the bananas without hitting any tiles or bricks.

 - Path – the area the monkey moves through